Ephellon/Twitch-Tools/README.md

 ### Currencies

 - *Convert Bits* `on` &mdash; When presented with Bits, show the true USD amount they represent
+- *Rewards Calculator* `off` &mdash; Calculates how long a stream needs to be watched non-stop to redeem Channel Point rewards.

 ### Customization